Delta Scheduled Service to Cuba – FAQs Updated July 23, 2019

 6. Will passengers be able to view their itinerary on My Trips?

 Yes, passengers will be able to view their flight itineraries on My Trips.

-7. On return from Cuba, do passengers need to recheck their bags to their final destinations upon arrival at the U.S. port of entry (Atlanta, New York, Miami)?
+7. On return from Cuba, do passengers need to recheck their bags to their final destinations upon arrival at the U.S. port of entry (Atlanta or Miami)?

 The same process for other international travel applies to travel from Cuba.
 Passengers will be required to pass through U.S. Customs & Border Patrol, collect their bags, clear U.S. Customs, and recheck their bags to their final destination prior to proceeding to their connecting flights.

 8. What documentation will a passenger need to travel to Cuba?